valeriamurguiag/DEV001-md-links/README.md

 - Node.js: used to develop library.
 - NPM: used for managing dependencies
-- chalk: used for styles and colors.
+- Chalk: used for styles and colors.
-- fetch: used for HTTP requests.
+- Fetch: used for HTTP requests.
-- jest: used for unit tests.
+- Jest: used for unit tests.